fission/fission/Documentation/docs-site/content/upgrade-from-v0.1.md

 ### Destroy your old install

-Once you're no longer using the old install, you can destroy it with:
+Once you're no longer using the old install, you can destroy it by deleting the namespaces that was installed in.

 ```
 kubectl delete namespace fission fission-function